DHA for Kids: Benefits for Your Child’s Brain

 Sources of pre-formed DHA include oils from micro-algae, fatty fish (especially salmon, mackerel, sardines, and herring), fish oil, meat and eggs.

-Breast milk is a source of DHA, as mentioned above, but the concentration of DHA in breast milk varies amongst women, and is dependent on the diet and whether or not they use a prenatal DHA supplement.
+Breast milk is a source of DHA, as mentioned above, but the concentration of DHA in breast milk varies among women, and is dependent on the diet and whether or not they use a prenatal DHA supplement.

 Here are some steps you can take to ensure you and your baby get enough DHA: